-AMCilk is implemented for the Cilk language using a home-grown Cheetah runtime system, which is similar to Intel's Cilk Plus runtime system [4].
-Cilk [2] is a parallel programming language that extends C, while Cilk Plus was designed
+AMCilk is implemented for the Cilk language using a homegrown Cheetah runtime system, which is similar to Intel's Cilk Plus runtime system [4].
+Cilk [2] is a parallel programming language that extends C, while Cilk Plus is designed later for C++.
+Here we describe the key features of Cheetah that are critical for understanding the design of AMCilk.

 Cilk Plus language and Cheetah runtime system.
-Cilk Plus extends C++ with additional keywords, principally including spawn and sync.
+Cilk Plus extends C++ with additional keywords, principally including spawn and svnc.
 A function that is spawned may execute in parallel with the continuation of its parent function.
 The sync keyword indicates that all function instances spawned by the current function must return before the next instruction.
 Therefore, the programmer expresses the logical parallelism of the program, while the Cheetah runtime system is responsible for scheduling this program on the given number of cores.
-The compiler and linker compile the program by inserting calls to

-- the runtime system at function spawn, return, and sync.
+The compiler and linker compile the program by inserting calls to the runtime system at function spawn, return, and sync.
 The program's main function is compiled as the cilk_main function, while the newly added main function performs runtime initialization by creating p threads, one for each core, and pins them on their cores.
 It also sets up data structures for scheduling this program on these threads.
-One key data structure is a worker for each - thread, which keeps track of information about that thread from the perspective of the program - for most of this paper, we will use the term worker and thread interchangeably.
-After initialization, the runtime calls the cilk_main function to begin executing the program.
+One key data structure is a worker for each thread, which keeps track of information about that thread from the perspective of the program - for most of this paper, we will use the term worker and thread interchangeably.
+After initialization, the runtime calls the cilk main function to begin executing the program.

 Work-Stealing.
-Work-stealing [1] is a theoretically good and practically efficient scheduling algorithm used by many programming languages and libraries, such as Cilk variants [1], [2], [3], OpenMP [5], and Intel's TBB [6].
+Work-stealing [1] is a theoretically good and practically efficient scheduling algorithm used by many programming languages and libraries, such as Cilk variants [1-3], OpenMP [5], and Intel's TBB [6].
 Same as common Cilk variants, in the Cheetah runtime system, each worker maintains its own deque (a double-ended queue) of stack frames and pushes/pops stack frames from the bottom of the deque.
 If a worker's deque is empty, it becomes a thief, picks a random victim among the other workers, and steals the frame from the top of the victim's deque and starts executing it.